unegma/unegma-legal/README.md

 We have a reputation to maintain, we know that you do too, therefore we will collaborate with you to the very best of our ability in order to provide you with a professional product and service.
 We are also happy to work for you as an [Undisclosed Agent](https://www.google.com?q=undisclosed+agent) when working with third parties (you will provide an email account for usage).

-## Quality Assurance / Sign Off
+## Quality Assurance / Audit / Sign Off

-If appropriate, we will give you an opportunity to validate important work before it is published/released.
-If your team does not have the capacity for extensive audits, we will aim to work with you as closely as possible, often through a number of example scenarios, until the Client is happy that the work is in an acceptable state.
+It is the responsiblity of your team to audit/test any code before use in production, especially if dealing with financials.
+If your team does not have the capacity for extensive audits, we will aim to work with you as closely as possible, often through a number of example scenarios, until the Client is happy that the work is in an optimal working state.
+Please be aware that code often needs to be maintained in order to keep up with security updates/changes due to third parties.

 ## Revisions and Liabilities